stashapp/Stash-Docs/in-app-manual/plugins.md

   # optional list of css files to include in the UI
   css:
     - <path to css file>

   # optional list of js files to include in the UI
   javascript:
     - <path to javascript file>

+  # optional list of plugin IDs to load prior to this plugin
+  requires:
+    - <plugin ID>

   # optional list of assets
   assets:
     urlPrefix: fsLocation
     ...

   # content-security policy overrides
   csp:
     script-src: